O’Neill has 4 RBIs, Cardinals beat Diamondbacks 4-2

 Kelly surrendered just one earned run over five innings.
 A two-out error by third baseman Jake Lamb in the first allowed the inning to continue.

+“I would like things to be a little smoother than it was,” Kelly said.
+“Sometimes that’s just baseball.
+It was just kind of not my night.”

-Nick Ahmed had a run-scoring hit in the second for the Diamondbacks.
-He has reached safely in a career-best 14 successive games.
+Ahmed has reached safely in a career-best 14 successive games.

 St. Louis first baseman Paul Goldschmidt, who played eight seasons in Arizona (2011-2018), reached on the error by Lamb but went 0 for 3 at the plate and is hitless in seven at bats in the series.